JavaScript is required

 Sometimes you'll hear "bella notte" which adds a bit of warmth.
 It means "beautiful night" and sounds a bit more affectionate than just "notte."
 Young people use this with friends pretty often.

-Romantic ways to say good night in Italian
+Romantic Italian words to say good night

 Alright, if you're trying to be sweet with someone special, Italian gives you some solid options.